libdriver/ads1115/CONTRIBUTING.md

 ### Comment Style

-All code needs to be commented, and the comment style is as follows:
+All code needs to be commented and the comment style is as follows:

 1. Comments must be in English.